The following Insurance & Reinsurance practice note provides comprehensive and up to date legal information covering:

 When the contract of reinsurance is formed, or a new risk is reinsured under a contract for treaty reinsurance, the reassured is said to have ‘ceded’ part or all of the subject risk.
 The specific incidence of doing so is called a ‘cession’ or a ‘retrocession’, in the case of a reinsurance of reinsurance.
 Any part of the subject risk that is not ceded to the reinsurer is referred to as the cedant’s ‘retention’.

 As with insurance contracts generally the task of effecting reinsurance is often carried out by an intermediary broker, referred to as the ‘placing’ broker.
 Unlike other forms of insurance, it is common for a reinsurance broker to place the risk that is to be ceded as well as the corresponding reinsurance.
 The former may be referred as the 'inwards’ policy or the ‘ceded risk’ and the latter as the ‘outwards’ policy.
-For the broker, it is therefore imperative to consider at all times for whom it is acting
+For the broker, it is therefore imperative to consider at all times for whom it

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.